costoffreedom/costoffreedom-book/book/authors/noura-ghazi-safadi.md

 Noura Ghazi Safadi is a Syrian writer.
-She's married to Bassel.
+She’s married to Bassel.